gleydson404/semantix-test/README.md

 $SPARK_HOME/bin/spark-submit nasa_analysis_df.py ../foo/bar/NASA_access_log_Aug95
 ```

+The file is called `nasa_analysis_df.py`, because i used DataFrame to solve the challenge.

 When the execution finishes, it creates a folder `results` where for each informantion a subfolder with a .CSV  is created inside.

 It should create this folders inside `results`: